Earthen/clj-cb/README.md

 # clj-cb

-A Clojure library for Couchbase for Server 4.
+A Clojure library for Couchbase Server 4.

 ## Usage